 - The course of scleroderma is hard to predict, making it one of the most difficult rheumatic diseases to treat.
 It also makes drug development complicated.

 - The disease, when advanced, affects many organs.
 Designing treatment strategies that will improve symptoms in some organs without affecting other organs is very difficult.

-- The disease is so uncommon that there are few patients available for clinical trials.
-Studies, then, are very small, sometimes having only four or five patients.
+- The disease is so uncommon that there are few people available for clinical trials.
+Studies, then, are very small, sometimes having only four or five people.
 It is very difficult to design studies of this size that can provide strong evidence on treatment effects.
-Drugs that seem promising on small groups of patients often fail to show effectiveness on larger groups.
+Drugs that seem promising on small groups of people often fail to show effectiveness on larger groups.

 Calcium-channel blockers are the standard drugs to open the blood vessels, and may be used for pulmonary artery hypertension and Raynaud's phenomenon.
 Short-release or sustained-release nifedipine (Adalat, Procardia) is the gold standard.
 Other drugs used include diltiazem (Cardizem, Dilacor), and the newer dihydropyridine medications (felodipine, amlodipine, and isradipine).
 Side effects vary among different medications, and may include fluid buildup in the feet, constipation, fatigue, gingivitis, erectile dysfunction, flushing, and allergic symptoms.
 Certain calcium channel blockers should not be taken with grapefruit juice, as it appears to boost the effects of these drugs.
 [The medications listed below are also discussed under many of the sections covering treating complications of scleroderma.]

 ACE Inhibitors and Angiotensin II Receptors